Planning a weekend trip from Bangalore to Jog Falls on budget

 - Mangalore and Udupi – Check out our Udupi blog for more details

 We decided to visit Mirjan Fort and totally loved the place.
-A blog on Mirjan fort Is coming soon.
+Read our Mirjan Fort Article to know more.

 Additional things to know